Heart Rate and Overtraining Issues

 So even though your heart rate monitor tells you so, you are not running in zone 3, but in zone 2.

 Maybe your rest heart rate is 70 and your maximum heart rate is 195, making your 169 a "high zone 2" or zone 2.5 as I like to call it.
-See the Karvonen heart rate calculator
+See the Karvonen Method for details.

 Maybe you are a bit overtrained.
 This would push your rest heart rate up and your training zones as well.

 Some beginning runners also have some trouble "regulating" their heart rate.
 Any sign of movement would push their heart rate right up.
-Sometimes this disappears after a few months of training.
+Sometimes this disappears after a few months of training, sometimes it hangs around for longer.

 And you could also just be one of the many people to who these general rules not exactly apply.